LoopKit/loopdocs/docs/gh-actions/gh-errors.md

 ## Examine the Error

-It doesn't matter which action you are running; after the action completes, you will either see a green check mark for success or a red x mark for failure.
-The graphic below shows an example for the Add Identifiers action.
+It doesn't matter which action you are running; after the action completes, you will either see a green check mark <font color="green">:material-checkbox-marked-circle:</font> for **success** or a red x mark <font color="red">:fontawesome-solid-circle-xmark:</font> for **failure**.
+The graphic below shows an example for the `Add Identifiers` action.

 ![graphic showing a success and a failure for a GitHub Add Identifiers action](img/action-result.svg){width="700"}
 {align="center"}